milencias/cmustudent-repository/final_project_MilenciaSaintus.md

   - Things like incinerators are more likely to be built in the low-income communities.

 #####
-America has been passing laws to better the pollution in
+America has been passing laws to better the pollution in k

 https://ourworldindata.org/water-access
 https://edg.epa.gov/metadata/catalog/main/home.page